Working mamas, on Mother’s Day, feel empowered to create the Mother’s Day you want. Make the day your own. You’ve more than earned it!

 Nope, you’re not failing

-Comparing can rob your moments of happiness
+Comparing can rob you of moments of happiness

 Mother’s Day plans

-• Meditate for as little or as long as you like
+- Meditate for as little or as long as you like

-• Create a home spa day (ask for yummy scented body wash, a one-use mask or face scrub, new nail polish, and whatever else you need to have a major moment of self-care and many of these things you can also use later for a moment of self-care)
+- Create a home spa day (ask for yummy scented body wash, a one-use mask or face scrub, new nail

-• Listen to your favorite music all day (I’d be listening to 80s all day!!
+- Listen to your favorite music all day (I’d be listening to 80s all day!!
 Who’s with me?!?!?)

-• Grab some yummy stuff for a picnic if it’s a nice day
+- Grab some yummy stuff for a picnic if it’s a nice day

-• Go for a hike nearby as a family (being in nature is a great moment of self-care too)
+- Go for a hike nearby as a family (being in nature is a great moment of self-care, too)

 Really, though, it can be anything you want.
 Be as creative as you want.
 Spend as much time or as little with your family.
 This is a no-judgment zone.